robinmansonhing/perspectec/README.md

 # Perspectec

-We combining Institutional Equity Research with Data Science, Machine Learning, Deep Learning, Recurrent Neural Networks and Convolutional Neural Networks
+We combine Deep bottom's up Institutional Equity Research while implementing Data Science, Machine Learning, Deep Learning, Recurrent Neural Networks and Convolutional Neural Networks methods and models where appropriate

+This repopsistory contains data analysis techniques and some models

-Our services primarily involve training and consulting.
-Project fees run from as low as $100 to a maximum of $4,000.
+Perspectec's business primarily involve training and consulting.
+Project fees run from as low as $100 up to $4,000.

 Visit us at Perspectec.com